 Period: Colonial America and Revolutionary War (18th Century)

 I’ve visited many history museums, but Colonial Williamsburg stands apart.
 This isn’t your typical museum experience.
-You’ll find yourself on 301 acres of authentic colonial streets.
-It’s the world’s largest living history museum, and it shows.
+You’ll find yourself on 301 acres of authentic colonial streets as the world’s largest living history museum.

-Revolutionary War reenactments happen regularly.
-You can also watch demonstrations of colonial life.
-The trade shops are real artisans complete 7-year apprentice programs here.
-But here’s the best part: They use Nation Builders, not actors.
-These are actual historians who study and portray real historical figures.
+Revolutionary War reenactments happen regularly, and you can watch demonstrations of colonial life.
+The trade shops are real; artisans complete 7-year apprentice programs here.
+They use Nation Builders, actual historians who study and portray real historical figures.

 Key attractions include: